Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 ## Deployment

-### GitHub Pages
+### Heroku

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to Heroku using the following steps (which can be found here) [Heroku Deployment](https://blog.heroku.com/six-strategies-deploy-to-heroku)...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.